briansu2004/MyCuram/CuramInterviewQuestions.md

 By applying these strategies, government agencies and organizations can ensure that their IBM Curam system performs optimally, even in large-scale social program environments, providing efficient service delivery to program participants and maintaining system responsiveness and reliability.

-## How do you handle data security and privacy concerns when working with sensitive client information in IBM Curam?,
+## How do you handle data security and privacy concerns when working with sensitive client information in IBM Curam?

 Handling data security and privacy concerns when working with sensitive client information in IBM Curam is of utmost importance to ensure compliance with regulations and safeguard individuals' personal data.
 Here are essential steps and considerations for maintaining data security and privacy in IBM Curam: